 You only need to dwell on the surface of food safety management proficiency to pass even those audits with much hype about being sophisticated.

-However, if you wish to truly ensure the safety of your products, you need to rise above the fuss.
-You also need to go deeper in the matters of assuring food safety than most rushed money-grab training seminars and what not can offer.
+However, if you wish to truly ensure: the safety of your products, the survival of your business and your job security as a food safety & quality assurance manager, you need to rise above the fuss.
+You also need to go deeper in the matters of assuring food safety than most rushed money-grab training seminars can offer.
 Surface-dweller consultants abound.
 They have mastered the acronyms and learned many tricks for passing certification audits.
 They are able to astound some people but not everyone.

 Your operation is unique and has its unique situations.
 You, the operator, are fully responsible to address all of the unique situations that could lead to product failure and possible harm to the consumers of your products.
 You must not simply rely on the fact that you are certified against an outside certification scheme.